Spokiris/IST-IAEDcalculator/README.md

 -This is a simple python calculator.
 -'c' -- stands for calculate your grade based in your inputs.

---'e' -- stands for calculate the exam grade that you must have to reach a grade traget(seted by you).
+-'e' -- stands for calculate the exam grade that you must have to reach a grade traget(seted by you).